Most people come to me while they are in the process of shopping around for the lowest rate on their mortgage.

 - Openly compare their mortgage offer to another lender.

-- Discuss their absolute lowest rate, and you will likely never know how far they could go.
+- Discuss their absolute lowest rate, and you will likely never know how low they could go.

 - When they discuss fees, they typically tell you what they are, with no reference for comparison.

-It’s not necessarily fair for a Mortgage Advisor working at a bank, as they only have their product to sell, but this is where a good mortgage broker like myself comes in.
+It’s not necessarily fair for a Mortgage Broker to compare themselves to a Mortgage Advisor working at a bank, as they only have their product to sell, but this is where a good mortgage broker like myself comes in.

 I work for you.
 My job is to know your financial goals and match you to the best lender for your situation.

-That may sound easy, but that is because we do a lot of work in the background that you may not notice.
+That may sound easy, but that is because I do a lot of work in the background that you may not notice.

 I keep up to date and educated on all relevant lenders ensuring I know which lenders are;